rikonaka/pistol-rs/src/lib.md

     // If set to True, scan result will be printed in real time during the scanning process. let print_result: bool = true;
     let threads_num: usize = 8;
-    // The timeout for the program to read the package.
-    // It is recommended to set it to twice the RTT. let timeout: Option<Duration> = Some(Duration::from_secs_f32(0.2));
     // `max_loop` indicates the maximum number of loops that the program will wait for the target packet.
     // The larger the value, the longer the wait time for the program to scan.
     // The smaller the value, the less reliable the scan results will be.